E-Cell-SIT/.github/profile/README.md

 ## About Us ℹ️

 E-Cell SIT, short for Entrepreneurship Cell, is a dynamic and passionate student-run organization at Saffrony Institute of Technology.
-Our mission is to inspire, educate, and empower engineering students and faculty to embrace entrepreneurship and develop skills to solve real-world problems for a positive impact on society. 🌍

 ## Mission 🎯